 Show share with customer checkbox

-(Signatures and photos only) Select to display the option to the driver to share the signature or photo with the consumer in the customer experience page.
+(Signatures and photos only) Select to display the option to the driver to share the signature or photo with the customer in the customer experience page.

 Select the type of form element you want to add in Visual Element.